Little Feathered Buddies

 Emptying someone else's treasure chest 0 3 15

 Here are the goals and rewards for each level.
 Notice how the cash rewards increase a lot more dramatically than the feather rewards do.
+Speeding up your advancement by buying and selling birds seems to make the higher goals arrive more slowly, meaning that you might have to reach a higher level than what this chart shows before you get the goal.
+But you should get them all eventually.

 Level Goal